 Creating a GTM strategy can be a complex process, but it is essential for the success of any new product or service launch.
 Here is a step-by-step guide to creating a GTM strategy:

 When you truly understand the why in your business case, you'll see what goals you need to achieve to succeed.
 Do the overall business goals align with the product launch?
 Make sure you have done your research and that it makes a good business case for the product-market fit and new lead generation so you can gain and retain customer acquisition.

 Identify your buyer personas

-As we mention in our Sales Enablement Playbook Template Guide, you'll need to understand your ideal buyers.
+As we mention in our Sales Enablement Training guide, you'll need to understand your ideal buyers.
 When you deep dive into each buyer personas, you'll be able to gain valuable insights into positioning your go-to-market plan to the target customers.

 Make sure you think about who the buyer personas are, who they work for, what their company's size is, and why they would buy your product?
 Once you understand these essential elements, you'll be able to generate demand for your niche much more quickly.